To ensure you’re meeting all the necessary legal trailer regulations, consider the following:

 Your tow bar should have a compliance plate and be fitted onto the rear chassis by a professional.
 If you change what you’re towing, you should always check the weight against the tow bar’s rating.

 Included in trailer regulations throughout Australia is the need to have safety chains whenever you’re towing.
 The chains must be attached to the tow bar framework, not the less stable tow ball.

 Level riders distribute some of the weight from the tow bar back to the trailer, helping to avoid permanent damage to the towing vehicle caused by sagging.
 Many also help to reduce the likelihood of sway occurring as you drive, and they make for a smoother ride.

 If your vehicle’s side mirrors don’t provide a clear view past your trailer, you’ll need to invest in a set of extension mirrors.

 Your trailer is legally required to have working lights and indicators, so your wiring must be fitted and working.
-The most common options are seven-pin small round and seven-and-a-half-pin flat.
+The most common options are seven-pin small round and seven-pin flat.
 Adapters are readily available for both of these formats.
 Check with an auto electrician to ascertain which is best for you.
 Test this regularly to make sure it’s all still working before you tow your trailer.

 Trailer laws and registration

 - Australian Capital Territory